How to use the command 'daemonize' (with examples)

 Explanation:

-• command: The command you want to run as a daemon.
+• command: The command to be daemonized.

 Example output: